JaredStemper/Scylla/README.md

 * Sessions
   * `prefix + (`: shift to next session (e.g., from initScan to unauth)
   * `prefix + )`: shift to prior session
   * `prefix + e`: set current session path to current pane path (useful if constantly in a different directory and wanting to open up new windows/panes in that new directory)
+  * `prefix + d`: detach from current session.
+Now you will be back directly on the terminal and tmux will be running in the background
+  * `tmux attach`: ran on the command line to re-attach to your most recent tmux session
+  * `tmux kill-session`: kills the current session
+* `tmux kill-server`: used to kill all tmux sessions
 * Copy/Paste
   * Regular Clipboard
     * `shift + mouse` will highlight things you can use the classic ctrl+shift+c to copy/paste